GS-Playground: A High-Throughput Photorealistic Simulator for Vision-Informed Robot Learning: System Design

-Users can create a set of simulation-ready assets from a single RGB image via our fully automated pipeline.
-The pipeline reconstructs 3D representations (3DGS/mesh) and estimates geometric and physical properties, enabling seamless integration with collision modeling and manipulation learning.
+Users can create a set of simulation-ready assets from a single RGB image via our Real2Sim pipeline.
+The pipeline reconstructs 3D representations (3DGS/mesh), estimates geometric pose and scale, and supports task-level physical parameters for collision modeling and manipulation learning.
+In our experiments, mass, friction, and inertia are assigned through task configuration, manual tuning, or domain randomization rather than estimated from the input image; the modular pipeline can incorporate system identification when interaction data is available.

 \textbf{Objects Segmentation and Background Inpainting}.
 We present an automated pipeline for object segmentation and background inpainting from a single RGB image.
 Objects are detected using Grounding DINO \cite{liu2023grounding} and segmented with SAM1/SAM2 \cite{kirillov2023segany,ravi2024sam2} under a prompt-wise independent detection scheme, enabling explicit tracking of instance–label associations.
 To mitigate unreliable semantic similarity in open-vocabulary detection, we de-duplicate instances using visual criteria only: mask IoU for general redundancy and a dual-criterion rule based on mask inclusion and boundary overlap to correct over-segmentation.
 Instance selection is prioritized by a composite confidence score combining detection and segmentation confidence.
 Occluded object regions are recovered through an iterative mask expansion process coupled with sequential inpainting.
 Objects are removed one at a time, and after each inpainting step, the scene is re-detected to identify newly exposed regions that are spatially adjacent and label-consistent with existing instances under a bounded area growth constraint.
 Background inpainting is performed sequentially using LaMa \cite{suvorov2021resolution} to ensure stable reconstruction.